How to choose the right building inspector and avoid traps.

 Australian Business register, Company name, ABN or ACN search.

-If available, download their sample report.
+If available, download their sample report and look for the following.

 - If the inspector spends a great deal of time on minor issues, they usually don’t know what they should be looking for.
 These inspectors are most likely to miss major expense items.